 See Amazon’s selection of Anthony Bourdain books.

-5. Cheryl Strayed
+5. Memoir Travel Writer: Cheryl Strayed

-At 22-years-old, Strayed’s world falls apart with the death of her mother and a flailing marriage.
+At 22-years-old, Strayed’s world falls apart with the death of her mother and a failing marriage.
 In a less picturesque manner than Gilbert and in a Bryson-like hiking experience, Strayed decides to conquer the Pacific Crest Trail alone.
 The PCT is a beast.
 Strayed faces an incredibly raw and hard journey while reflecting on her past in her memoir, Wild.

 Of course, a shoe goes a’ flying, too.